 Through the Farms to Food Banks program, we purchase produce that would typically be plowed under at the end of the growing season, even though it is fresh and edible, because of a lack of market for it.
 Our intent is to pay fair prices that help farmers recoup losses while diverting what would have been wasted food to struggling Kentuckians.
 The produce is distributed free-of-charge through the food bank network.

-The No Kid Hungry KY campaign is working to tackle the complex issue of childhood hunger through a statewide cross-sector collaborative that identifies barriers and opportunities to increase access to federal nutrition programs among Kentucky’s children.
+The KY Kids Eat campaign is working to tackle the complex issue of childhood hunger through a statewide cross-sector collaborative that identifies barriers and opportunities to increase access to federal nutrition programs among Kentucky’s children.
 The Kentucky Association of Food Banks is leading this effort with support from Share Our Strength and the Yum!
 Brands Foundation.

 The Legal Food Frenzy is a collaborative effort between the office of Attorney General Andy Beshear, the Kentucky Bar Association Young Lawyers Division and the Kentucky Association of Food Banks.
 Law firms, legal offices and law schools across the state will engage in a friendly competition to raise funds for hunger relief.
 The 2017 campaign will run from March 27th through April 7th and is timed to provide an increase in the supply of food available to meet the increased demand for food assistance during the summer months.
 Sign up your firm or legal organization here!